DmitrySoshnikov/hdl-js/README.md

 ### Built-in gates

+In general, all the gates can be built manually in HDL from the very basic Nand or Nor gates.
+However, `hdl-js` also provides implementation of most of the computer chips, built directly in JavaScript.
+You can use these gates as building blocks with faster implementation, and also to check your own implementation in case you build custom versions of these chips.

+### List of built-in chips

 The `--list` (`-l`) command shows all the _built-in gates_ available in the emulator.
 The gates can be analyzed, executed, and used further as basic building blocks in construction of _compound gates_.

 ```